All Products

 Note

-• When you create a VPC, the IPv4 CIDR block must be from one of the following private network segments defined in RFC 1918:
+• When you create a VPC, you must select an IPv4 CIDR block from one of the following three private network ranges defined in RFC 1918:

-• If your Serverless StarRocks instance needs to access the Internet, for example, to import data or query foreign tables, make sure that its VPC has Internet access.
+• If your Serverless StarRocks instance needs to access the Internet (for example, to import data or query foreign tables), make sure its VPC has Internet access.
 You can deploy an Internet NAT gateway in the VPC and enable the SNAT feature.
-This allows the Serverless StarRocks instance to access Internet resources through the gateway.
 For more information, see Use the SNAT feature of an Internet NAT gateway to access the Internet.

 • Zone: The zone where the instance is located.